 ESTATE WITH A CAPITAL E

 The most practical full-sized Executive estate you can buy is now even better.
-Jonathan Crouch checks out the improved tenth generation Mercedes E-Class Estate
+Jonathan Crouch checks out the improved version of the 'W213'-series Mercedes E-Class Estate

 Ten Second Review of the Mercedes-Benz E-Class Estate